AUTUMN TERM TOPIC

 The term started off with a treasure hunt to help us discover our first topic.
 We were given lots of clues to follow and puzzles to solve.
 Eventually we found a hidden treasure chest which revealed our Autumn term topic would be called "Into the Unknown".
 We learnt that this meant we would be learning all about the Tudors!
 In particular we will be focusing on explorers such as Marco Polo, Christopher Columbus and John Cabot.
 We are very excited to set sail on our journey of discovery.

-Year 4 Trip to The Matthew and Red Lodge
+Year 4 Trip to The Red Lodge

 To link with our topic work of explorers travelling around the world, we have been reading 'Stories from other Cultures'.
 We have read folk tales from Russia, China and Thailand to name but a few.